 Stanford Health Care is required by Internal Revenue Service (IRS) regulations to withhold income tax on the salary paid to House Officers.
-If House Officer wishes to change the number of exemptions for withholding purposes, house office must use the Benefits Office website Workday.
+If House Officer wishes to change the number of exemptions for withholding purposes, House Officer must use the Workday website.